Johnjx/Johnjx/README.md

 - ⚡ I’m studying Bitcoin & Lightning Network development: **Mastering Bitcoin** (https://github.com/bitcoinbook/bitcoinbook)

-- ⚒ I’m looking to collaborate on any applications that utilize Bitcoin's lightning network [https://river.com/learn/terms/l/lightning-network/](https://river.com/learn/terms/l/lightning-network/)
+- ⚒ I’m looking to collaborate on any applications that utilize Bitcoin's lightning network.
+Learn more about the network here: [https://river.com/learn/terms/l/lightning-network/](https://river.com/learn/terms/l/lightning-network/)

-- 👽 I’m open to any resources or information pertinent to the Tech / AI Industry [https://www.parc.com/blog/half-human-half-computer-meet-the-modern-centaur/](https://www.parc.com/blog/half-human-half-computer-meet-the-modern-centaur/)
+- 👽 I’m open to any resources or information pertinent to the Tech / AI Industry.
+The intersection of humans and AI is going to be very interesting, article: [https://www.parc.com/blog/half-human-half-computer-meet-the-modern-centaur/](https://www.parc.com/blog/half-human-half-computer-meet-the-modern-centaur/)

 - 📝 Visit LinkedIn to find out more about me: [https://www.linkedin.com/in/john-ruddock/](https://www.linkedin.com/in/john-ruddock/)